Orders of Nikshych's Hopf algebra: On orders of forms

 \subsection{Acknowledgements}

-The first author is supported by grant MTM2011-27090 from MICINN and FEDER and by the research group FQM0211 from Junta de Andaluc\'{\i}a.
+The first author is supported by grant MTM2014-54439-P from MICINN and FEDER and by the research group FQM0211 from Junta de Andaluc\'{\i}a.
 The second author was supported by the Danish National Research Foundation (DNRF) through the Centre for Symmetry and Deformation.
 The authors are grateful to Dror Speiser for doing the previous computer calculation and to Bjorn Poonen for a conversation about the number theoretical condition in Theorem \ref{descents}.
+The authors are finally indebted to the referee for his/her comments and suggestions, which helped to improve substantially the presentation of the results.